By Susan P. Joyce

 First, bookmark this page (or save it as a Favorite) so that you can easily return, and continue reading.
 The links below will take you to tutorials, articles, and many other Web sites, so you may find yourself "lost" when you try to come back.

-Part 1 - Preparation - a 7-step process lays the foundation for an efficient and successful job search.
-Skipping this foundation can make your job search take much longer than it would otherwise.
+Part 1 - Preparation - the process that lays the foundation for an efficient and successful job search.
+Skipping this foundation step can make your job search take much longer than it would otherwise.

 Part 3 - Suspension/Maintenance - after you land your new job, suspend your search efforts, but don't shut down completely.
 Keep your network alive to help your succeed in your job, and it will be easier to re-start the next time if it's still "warm."

 spend all your time in front of your computer (and you really shouldn't!),

 but you need to feel comfortable.
 It may also increase your job market

 Note: Be sure to purchase and install anti-virus and anti-malware software for your computer, and be sure to keep it up to date.
 Most antivirus software comes with an update subscription that needs to be renewed annually, well worth the price!

 An e-mailed resume with a computer virus attached won't be read and won't make a good impression, so keep your computer virus-free and malware-free.